pcesarperez/Modding-never-changes/README.md

 ### Changelog

+**(v0.29) [16/09/2016] Rewrite complete up to 4.4.2.**

+Chapter 4.4.2 has gone through minor corrections.
+The most significant change is the addition of a file which gives a twist about the way you find the Advanced Recon gear.

 **(v0.28) [15/09/2016] Rewrite complete up to 4.4.1.**

 The chapter about new quests have plumped up a lot.
 From just 3 mods/quest, the count has increased to 8.
 Aside from that, there's nothing really remarkable about this update (and I am a little absentminded right now).